 Monday - Saturday 8:00 AM - 10:00 PM

-Throw and patch is typically used when holes need to be filled immidiately, prior to milling and paving to remove tripping hazards or as an option when your budget is not suficient for either cut out repairs or infrared restoration.
+Throw and patch is typically used when potholes need to be filled immediately.
+It is sometimes completed before milling and paving a parking lot to remove tripping hazards.

-Potholes are formed due to fatigue of the pavement surface.
+Potholes are formed due to fatigue-cracks of the asphalt surface.
 As fatigue-cracks develop, they typically interlock in a pattern known as “alligator cracking”.
-The chunks of pavement between fatigue cracks are worked loose and may eventually be picked out of the surface by continued wheel loads, thus forming a pothole.

 The chunks of asphalt between these cracks become loose and form a pothole.